mmatinjafari/dnsBruteforce/README.md

 3. Configure variables in the Railway service settings:
    - `DOMAIN` (required)
    - Optional: `THREADS`, `BATCH_LINES`, `SLEEP_SEC`, `ENABLE_DYNAMIC`, `RUN_TIMEOUT_SEC`
 4. Deploy; outputs will be stored in the container under `/app/out/<domain>`.
 Add a Volume (optional) and mount it at `/app/out` to persist results.
+To run multiple domains, create a Railway Volume or Config File mounted to `/app/targets.txt` and set `TARGETS_FILE=/app/targets.txt`.

 ### Notes
 - `resolvers.txt` is updated during image build.
 You can override with `RESOLVERS`.
 - `dnsgen` works without a helper list; pass `DNSGEN_WORDLIST` if you want to use a custom list.

 ### Legal & Responsible Use
 This tool is for security testing with explicit authorization.
 Only scan systems you own or have written permission to test.
-You are solely responsible for complying with laws, terms of service, and provider AUPs.# dnsBruteforce
+You are solely responsible for complying with laws, terms of service, and provider AUPs.